WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 `ace-combobox-update-options`

-This event should be dispatched when options are added or deleted, and causes Combobox to reinitialise itself.
+This event should be dispatched when options are added or deleted, and causes Combobox to reinitialise itself and then dispatch the `ace-combobox-ready` event.
 The event name is available as `EVENTS.IN.UPDATE_OPTIONS`.

 ## Examples